-Broward County Specific Answer
+Broward County specific answer

 Stat. §§ 626.

+99296 and the Seventeenth Judicial Circuit Court.
 The Seventeenth Judicial Circuit Court serves Broward County with Fort Lauderdale as the county seat.
-And primary venue for all civil matters including structured settlement transfers.

 How This Works in Broward County